ramzidaher/LoveJoy/README.md

 Include details about the project's license here.

 ## Contact
-For support or queries, contact [Your Contact Information].
+For support or queries, contact ramzi.daher@gmail.com.

 ---

-This README provides a basic guide to get started with the LoveJoy application.
-You can customize it further based on your project's specific requirements and additional details you wish to include.